-- 2. "Anti-discrimination" means actions, behaviors, programs and policies by school staff, students, school boards, contractors, and community members involved in the daily operations of schools that are necessary to counter discrimination as defined in this Manual, and that promote a fair, just and equitable learning environment for all students. - 3.
-"Anti-racist" means actions, behaviors, programs, and policies by school staff, students, school boards, contractors, and community members involved in the daily operations of schools that are necessary to counter racism as defined in this Manual, and that promote a racially inclusive learning environment for all students. - 4.
-2. "Applied learning" means the presentation of subject matter in a way that integrates a particular academic discipline (such as mathematics, science, or English) with life experiences both in school and out of school and with personal workforce applications.
-Applications to life experiences should include the perspectives of ethnic, racial, linguistic, and social groups and neurodivergent cultures. - 5.
-3. "Appropriately licensed educator" means any teacher or administrator requiring a license under 16 V.S.A.
-Chapter 51 and in accordance with the Rules Governing the Licensing of Educators and the Preparation of Educational Professionals. - 6.
-4: "Career and Technical Education" means an educational program that supports attainment of a high school diploma, designed to provide students with technical knowledge, skills and aptitudes to prepare them for further education, enhance their employment options or lead to an industry-recognized credential, and strengthen their ability to work collaboratively in their chosen vocations with all persons. - 7.
-"Caste" refers to hierarchical social systems of exclusion and dehumanization based on invented notions of purity and contamination.
-Those who suffer the stigma of caste are often deprived of or severely restricted in the enjoyment of their civil, political, economic, social, and cultural rights. - 8.
-5. "College and Career Readiness" means the a student 's ability possesses the knowledge, learning strategies, and foundational skills to enter the workforce, to or pursue postsecondary education or training, and to adapt successfully to employment and academic or training environments that are socially and culturally inclusive. without the need for remediation.
+2. "Anti-discrimination" means actions, behaviors, programs and policies by school staff, students, school boards, contractors, and community members involved in the daily operations of schools that are necessary to counter discrimination as defined in this Manual, and that promote a fair, just and equitable learning environment for all students.

+3. "Anti-racist" means actions, behaviors, programs, and policies by school staff, students, school boards, contractors, and community members involved in the daily operations of schools that are necessary to counter racism as defined in this Manual, and that promote a racially inclusive learning environment for all students.

+4. 2.-"Applied learning" means the presentation of subject matter in a way that integrates a particular academic discipline (such as mathematics, science, or English) with life experiences both in school and out of school and with personal workforce applications.
+Applications to life experiences should include the perspectives of ethnic, racial, linguistic, and social groups and neurodivergent cultures.

+5. 3.
+"Appropriately licensed educator" means any teacher or administrator requiring a license under 16 V.S.A.
+Chapter 51 and in accordance with the Rules Governing the Licensing of Educators and the Preparation of Educational Professionals.

+6. 4: "Career and Technical Education" means an educational program that supports attainment of a high school diploma, designed to provide students with technical knowledge, skills and aptitudes to prepare them for further education, enhance their employment options or lead to an industry-recognized credential, and strengthen their ability to work collaboratively in their chosen vocations with all persons.

+7. "Caste" refers to hierarchical social systems of exclusion and dehumanization based on invented notions of purity and contamination.
+Those who suffer the stigma of caste are often deprived of or severely restricted in the enjoyment of their civil, political, economic, social, and cultural rights.

+8. 5.
+"College and Career Readiness" means the a student 's ability possesses the knowledge, learning strategies, and foundational skills to enter the workforce, to or pursue postsecondary education or training, and to adapt successfully to employment and academic or training environments that are socially and culturally inclusive. without the need for remediation.
 The student must possess the foundational skills and learning strategies necessary to begin studies in a career pathway in order to be considered college and career ready.

-better understand the question at hand.
+a.
+"Critical Thinking" is the objective examination of an issue to discern or form a judgment-based on evaluating evidence, checking assumptions, and adopting multiple perspectives to better understand the question at hand.

-Formatted: Highlight
+rormatteu: rignight

 Formatted: Font: +Body (Corbel), Highlight

 Formatted: Space Before: 0 pt, After: 8 pt

-Commented [A1]: New definition considered by the

-Subcommittee at 9/1/22 meeting.
+Commented [A1]: New definition considered by the Subcommittee at 9/1/22 meeting.
 Final agreement by the Subcommittee PENDING.

 Formatted: Highlight

 Formatted: Font: Not Strikethrough

+notted.
+Highlight